 UAA's Student Affairs (SA) division has been building assessment capacity and developing a culture of evidence since 2011.
 Assessment is any effort to gather, analyze and interpret evidence which describes institutional, departmental or program effectiveness.

 The Office of Student Affairs provides consultative support for SA assessment projects and data needs.
-The Coordinator of SA Research, Assessment and Staff Development and the SA Research Data Analyst provide assistance with departmental and divisional assessment efforts to strengthen student learning, development and success.
+The Assessment and Strategic Projects Director and SA Research Data Analyst provide assistance with departmental and divisional assessment efforts to strengthen student learning, development and success.
 These positions support an environment for evidence-based decision-making through organized research and assessment initiatives and the mining and analysis of institution and student performance data to connect with program, department, and activity outcomes.
 SA assessment & reporting processes include:

 Informs the UAA community and other stakeholders of the annual contributions of UAA Student Affairs divisions, departments, programs, and employees.
 The EOY Report highlights SA’s mission and purpose, significant facts and figures, points of pride, updates on progress made toward goal attainment from the previous year, and priorities and objectives for the upcoming year.